kcamenzind/BluespecIntroGuide/BluespecStudentGuide.md

 Bit#(3) upper_bits = x[3:1]; // upper_bits = 3'b101;
 ```

 Note that with bit indexing, it's generally recommended to use constants as the indices.
-There are cases (particularly in for loops) where it's ok to extract bits with a variable, and other cases where's it's allowed but inefficient.
-Bit slicing with a non-constant variable is illegal.
+There are cases (particularly in for loops) where it's ok to extract bits with a variable, and other cases where's it's allowed but requires a large amount of hardware.
+Variable-sized bit slicing is illegal, since this would require a variable-sized variable.

 Some examples: